dheepakg/dheepakg.github.io/pages/TIL.md

 **TIL** -  Today I Learned
 Collection of random tidbits that I find interesting over the web and IRL.

+#### **2020-09-02**
+1. Japan has 33,000 businesses at least a century old.

+  > These long-standing entities, at least 100 years old, are known as '_shinise_', literally meaning 'old shop'. - [BBC](https://www.bbc.com/worklife/article/20200211-why-are-so-many-old-companies-in-japan)

 #### **2020-08-30**
 1. Dark Patterns

     > Dark Patterns are tricks used in websites and apps that make you do things that you didn't mean to, like buying or signing up for something.
 The purpose of this site is to spread awareness and to shame companies that use them. - [Dark Patterns Org](https://darkpatterns.org/)

     <div>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/kxkrdLI6e6M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 2. Dark UX

     > It's pretty much any sort of pattern or practice [of design] that will cause a deceitful effect.
 It will trick the user into doing something that they don't want to do, or not even tell the user that they are doing this action.

 3. Dark UX vs  Bad UX

     > If it was something *intentional*, that is considered dark.
 If it was an accident, it's considered bad, and that's strictly by definition.  - [Salon.com](https://www.salon.com/2020/08/19/a-ux-designer-breaks-down-the-intentionally-malicious-design-of-trumps-campaign-website/)

 #### **2020-08-27**